Euro-pol/SimpleFFA/README.md

 # SimpleFFA
-FFA plugin for my server, don't use it, very bad right now.
+FFA plugin for my server which isn't very customizable rn but hey it works.